Advising & Tutoring

 Students who need help outside of class should first attend instructor and TA office hours and any review sessions offered for their particular course.
 Free tutoring is also available for ECON 101 and 201D through Duke's Peer Tutoring program.

-If your needs extend beyond the above options, the EcoTeach Center can also provide a list of graduate students willing to tutor students in core economics courses (ECON 101, 201D, 205, 208, and 210).
+If your needs extend beyond the above options, the EcoTeach Center can also provide a list of undergraduate and graduate students willing to tutor students in core economics courses (ECON 101, 201D, 205, 208, and 210).
 Students seeking a tutor for these courses should send their query to the undergraduate program assistant.
 It is the responsibility of the student to make all arrangements, including hourly rate and payments, with the tutor.
-For reference: Graduate student tutors typically receive $15 - 20/hour.
+For reference: Student tutors typically receive $15 - 25/hour, but set their own hourly rate.
 EcoTeach does not sponsor or pay for individual tutoring.

 Research Support Tutors